cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Thank you for coming, Mr. Holmes," she whispered.

-Holmes observed, his fingers tracing the faint scratches on the floor.
+Holmes observed.
 "Would you show us to the study?"

 ![Study](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Study.webp)